permazen/permazen/README.md

-## JSimpleDB is a better persistence layer for Java
+## Permazen is a better persistence layer for Java

 ### NOTE: JSimpleDB is currently being renamed to **Permazen**